Essential Nutrients for Your Cat

 If vitamins are necessary as a supplement to your cat's diet, the following are recommended:

 A complete multivitamin and mineral supplement, like 1-800-PetMeds Soft VitaChews for Cats, contains taurine, which promotes good eye and heart health in your cat.
 Cats will love these easy-to-give and easy-to-eat soft chews available in a delicious chicken liver flavor.
-Be Well Cat and Felovite II can also fulfill your cat's necessary taurine intake.
+Felovite II can also fulfill your cat's necessary taurine intake.

 Giving your cat a digestive enzyme such as NaturVet Digestive Enzymes Plus Probiotic can help boost your cat's immune system and normalize bowel movements.
 Another digestive aid, Fast Balance-G.I., works to restore a healthy digestive tract in your cat and helps stop vomiting and diarrhea.

 If your cat suffers from skin allergies or a dull coat, Omega 3 fatty acids can help.
 Fatty acids act as antioxidants that help protect cells from damage and promote healthy skin, joints, and organs.
 In addition, fatty acids help reduce your cat's shedding.